3 Ingredient Quick Vegan Mascarpone- No Cashews, No Tofu!

 - Prep: Place a large sieve over a large bowl with a piece of cheesecloth.
 Set aside.

-- Heat: Pour the soy milk into a medium saucepan, along with the lemon juice.
+- Heat: Pour the pea milk into a medium saucepan, along with the lemon juice.
 Stir to combine, then turn the heat on to medium heat.
 Let the mixture cook until it’s foaming on the top, about 5 minutes.
 See photos in the blog post for reference.
 It should almost be overflowing.
 Those are the curdles.

-- Blend: Add the soy curdles to a food processor or high-speed blender along with the vegan heavy cream.
+- Blend: Add the pea curdles to a food processor or high-speed blender along with the vegan heavy cream.
 Alternatively, you can use an immersion blender.
 Blend the mixture until consistent and fluffy, about 2 minutes.

 - Store: Scrape the mascarpone into a sealable storage container and store in the fridge for up to 1 week.
 Alternatively, you can use right away, but it might be a little warm still!
 Otherwise, you can chill it for 30 minutes, and then use in your recipes.